-The steering is lacking in feedback (as you'd expect), but is of a nice weighting, and when you start hustling this little Audi you may well find levels of enjoyment that you didn't expect.
-It's then that it starts to make more sense as a more "premium" alternative to the car that it is underneath, the Polo GTI.
+The steering is set up for comfort and lacks feedback (as you'd expect), but is nicely weighted and, when you start hustling this little Audi on a challenging piece of blacktop, you may experience levels of driver engagement/driving enjoyment that you didn't expect to get.
+It's then that the flagship A1 Sportback starts to make more sense as a more "premium" alternative to the car it's based on (the Polo GTI).

 Price and warranty (November 2019)

-As standard, the Audi A1 Sportback 40TFSI S Line sells for R488 000, and the price includes a 1 year/unlimited km warranty and 5-years/100 000 km maintenance plan.
-But if you want to make your A1 Sportback 40TFSI look like this one, you'll have to spend an extra R106 400, which is the total cost of all the options fitted to this particular test unit.
-Notably, you'll want to specify the technology package (R9 900) which gives you the Virtual Cockpit, smartphone interface and a different sound system.
+As standard, the Audi A1 Sportback 40TFSI S Line sells for R488 000, which includes a 1 year/unlimited km warranty and 5-year/100 000 km maintenance plan.
+But if you want to make your 40TFSI look like this one, you'll have to spend an extra R106 400, which is the total cost of the options fitted to this test unit.
+Notably, you'll want to specify the technology package (R9 900), which gives you the Virtual Cockpit, smartphone interface and a different sound system.

 Undeniably stylish and swift, the A1 Sportback 40TFSI is, however, steeply-priced and struggled to justify its price positioning.

-Compared with its aged predecessor, however, this new A1 Sportback gives Audi a potent new entry-level model, but we suspect one of the smaller-engined derivatives, specced with more of the glitzy options, would be a better investment for most buyers.
+Compared with its aged predecessor, however, this new A1 Sportback gives Audi a potent new entry-level model, but we suspect one of the smaller-engined derivatives, specced with more of the glitzy options, would be a better buy.

 Looking to buy a new/used Audi A1?